Korg Prologue ► 200 custom sounds

 If you’ve read my Juno-60 write-up, you will know that the physical design of things has a tremendous appeal, and that sometimes it may even overshadow people’s objectivity and skew their opinions about the actual performance of the things in question.
 Maybe this phenomenon is also taking place here & now: with my Prologue.
 It’s the only modern synth that smells like an old garage when it heats up.
 The front panel is so warm after 1 hour that I’m actually wondering if everything’s ok with it – it has the temperature of your morning coffee or your bathtub water.

 Not only do I like the sound of it, but I also like the way it looks and the way it interacts with me.
-The fact that the engine is limited inspires me to put in extra creativity & effort.
+The fact that the engine is limited does not stop me from putting in extra creativity & effort.
 Besides, the limited modulation becomes a non-issue when simple patches sound great.
 If I approach this situation in a logical manner, it seems the Prologue is too limited or too “half-baked”.
 But if I think with my heart, I just want to keep it, keep coming back to it and make music.
 And this has always been the most important outcome that we should aim at whenever we’re dealing with instruments.

 Alas, there is only one LFO, which somewhat reduces the synth’s plasticity / versatility.
 In one way the Prologue is more flexible / plastic than the OB-6 because it has VPM and great FX, on the other it’s less plastic / a lesser chameleon because it has only one filter and no sample & hold LFO.
 But let’s not forget that the OB-6 is very much loved despite its limited architecture.
 You have to look at the Prologue the same way.
 It’s like a Juno-106 – no fancy modulations but hey – THAT SOUND!
 Korg should get a medal for it.
 If it’s true that Korg discontinued the production of the Prologue after several short years, then we have a modern tragedy.